I covered the benefits of co-washing curly hair in Is Co-Washing Good for Natural Hair?

 Even though I used a deep conditioner for this co-wash session, I would not do this normally as it can cause build-up quickly.

-I should also mention co-wash conditioners might have very gentle cleansing ingredients similar to surfactants.
+I should also mention that co-wash conditioners might have very gentle cleansing ingredients similar to surfactants.

 Co-Wash vs Shampoo